isomerpages/ura-lkywcp/_laureates/2-case-studies.md

 #### **Governance and institutional frameworks**

-**Focus**: Enhancing urban management and planning through improved governance and institutional processes.

 | **Bilbao** | [Bilbao Ria 2000](/case-studies/bilbao-ria-2000/) <br> An institutionalised process through a private non-profit entity that guided Bilbao’s transformation and urban governance despite changes in leadership. |
 | **Seoul** | [Citizen Engagement Strategies](/case-studies/citizen-engagement/) <br> A series of strategies to engage the public helped Seoul address growing opposition to urban development, resulting in the extensive public participation process that shaped Seoul Plan 2030. |

 #### **Urban regeneration**

-**Focus**: Revitalising and transforming existing urban areas to enhance their functionality and appeal.

 | **Antwerp** | [Scheldt Quays](/case-studies/antwerp-scheldt-quays/) <br> A project that revitalised historic spaces and reconnected the city with the River Scheldt, focusing on community engagement and sustainability. |
 | **Bilbao** | [Abandoibarra Waterfront Rejuvenation](/case-studies/abandoibarra-waterfront/) <br> An urban regeneration project transforming a dilapidated industrial area in Bilbao into a vibrant mixed-use district, anchored by the Guggenheim Museum. |